madrobby/downtime/README.md

 * Freckle http://letsfreckle.com/downtime.json

+If you provide downtime information, add your service to `services.json` so we and others can implement apps to fetch downtime information and provide useful services based on it.

 I very much welcome any input and discussion on this.
 Ideally, we could have a site where you can subscribe to the downtime info of various sites, and get it as RSS/iCal/push notification/whatever else we come up with.